 Legal Aid of Arkansas is one of two nonprofit law firms funded by the Legal Services Corporation (LSC) in Arkansas, the other being the Center for Arkansas Legal Services (CALS).
 The organizations were formed in 2002 when six legal services providers merged.

 In the United States, the first civil legal assistance program for low-income people was founded in New York City in 1876.
 That program would eventually become the Legal Aid Society of New York.
 In 1965 the federal government started a legal services program to encourage lawyers to find solutions for the causes and effects of poverty funded by the Office of Economic Opportunity (OEO).
 The OEO provided funding for local providers that offered full-service representation with a goal of ensuring equal access to the legal system.
 Each program was designed to be self-sufficient and to handle the full range of advocacy for its clients.
 The OEO also developed an infrastructure that provided training, support, and leadership to the local programs.

 Congress created the Legal Services Corporation Act in 1974, and in 1975 LSC took over the OEO programs adopting essentially the same delivery and support system developed by the OEO.
 The LSC Act said its was “to continue the vital legal services program,” but it also changed the goals of the program.
 Congress commanded LSC to achieve two major things:

 - Provide quality legal assistance to individuals who could not afford legal counsel otherwise.

-LSC built on the existing program by strengthening its providers, building up the support structure, and expanding the reach of the program into every county.
+LSC expanded upon the existing program by strengthening its providers, enhancing the support structure, and expanding the reach of the program into every county.